iyzg/notebooks/_src/dumb-lms.md

 - We used 1 million characters to try and learn, but this is nowhere near enough to learn.
 Language models today basically swallow up the entirety of the internet.
 - Rather than using characters or words, LLMs use more general tokens which are learned from the data.
 You can play around with one such tokenizer [here](https://gpt-tokenizer.dev/).
-- Look up tables, like the digrams we used, are expensive and they don't scale.
-For a *n-gram*, you'd have to have $V^n$ size lookup table where $V$ is the number of tokens you have.
+- Lookup tables, like the digrams we used, are expensive and they don't scale.
+For a *n-gram*, you'd have to have $V^n$ size lookup table where $V$ is the number of tokens you have in your vocabulary.
 How do you compress this to be smaller?
 Neural networks!
 	- With neural networks, the goal is to compress larger and larger n-grams into a smaller approximation that is still quite accurate.

 If you want to play around with improving on the simple methods I illustrated above, [this is a notebook that I used to generate the samples.](https://github.com/iyzg/bytesofpi/blob/main/notebooks/Dumb-LM.ipynb)